This page contains information, links and resources for prescribing of contraceptives.

 Methods of contraception considered to be ‘highly effective’ include the long-acting reversible contraceptives (LARC) copper intrauterine device (Cu-IUD), levonorgestrel intrauterine system (LNG-IUS) and progestogen-only implant (IMP), and male and female sterilisation.
 For more information see the FSRH CEU statement, MHRA drug safety update, and the UK teratogenic information service.

-Valproate medicines must not be used in women of childbearing potential unless the Pregnancy Prevention Programme is in place.
+Valproate medicines must not be used in women of childbearing potential unless the Pregnancy Prevention Program is in place.
 If you are involved in the care of female patients on valproate in the UK, see a reminder of actions required for this medicine.

 The Medicines for Women’s Health Expert Advisory Group of the Commission on Human Medicines has developed an aide-memoire table to provide guidance to prescribers of medicines with teratogenic potential on the frequency of pregnancy testing needed to avoid exposure in pregnancy during treatment, depending on the chosen contraceptive method.